Lemonymous/ITB-MinimalisticExampleMods/mods/multishot/readme.txt

 	multishotAndPreviewAndUpgrades.lua
 		- continuation of multishotAndPreview.lua
 		- adds upgrades, and changes the code so each shot is fired using the correct upgraded weapon

+- Weapons can be added via the in-game console with the following commands (case sensitive): weapon mini_Multishot weapon mini_MultishotAndPreview weapon mini_MultishotAndPreviewAndUpgrades